 – Please Contact Us if you would like to make a special request.

-How Long will Flowers Last?
+Flower “Life” – How Long will Flowers Last?

 Should I Deliver to my Recipient Where They Work?

-This can be a great idea, but only if you buy the right type of gift.
-The important concept here is ‘face’.
-Keeping and not losing ‘face’ is extremely important to Thai people (and in some other Asian countries).
-‘Face’ can be described as your ‘status and level of respect among other people’.
 The size, how cute or cool the gift is and/or the (perceived) cost of the gift you give will tell the people who see your recipient receiving the gift a lot (rightly or wrongly) about the recipient and also about you.
 The gift will cause your recipient to either (1) gain face and self-esteem (a good thing) or (2) lose face and self-esteem (a very bad thing).